 Here are some guidelines so we don't waste each other's time:

 - If you're big enough to pay your writers, but offering me only "exposure," you can kindly fuck off.
 Look around: I do enough free work as it is.
 I'd rather put in some unpaid hours improving my numbers than yours.

-- If you're too small to pay any writers, that's okay.
+- If you're too small to pay any writers, that's might be okay depending on your exact situation.
 But I'm going to ask to be able to put one or two of self-promoting links in my article so that I can

 abscond withexpose your readers to my work.